-Lampwork ~ Metalwork ~ Beadwork “Work” seems to be the theme here, but in reality, I ran away to the circus in the 80s.
-Having a degree in finance, I was doing what all good business majors do: I had a job (it was the 80s and I will say that wasn’t all bad).
-One of my co-workers was going to the Cultural Art Center for classes.
-I signed up for jewelry making.
-First day of class I set the record for number of saw blades broken (19!!!), but I was hooked.
+Lampwork ~ Metalwork ~ Beadwork: “Work” seems to be the theme here, but in reality, she literally ran away to the circus in the 80s.
+Having a degree in finance, Mary Karg was doing what all good business majors do: she had a job (it wasn’t really all that wasn’t all bad).
+One of her co-workers was going to the Cultural Art Center for classes so I signed up for jewelry making.
+First day of class she set the record for number of saw blades broken (19!!!), but that was all it took and she was hooked.

-So decades later, I’m still at it and I think I’ve finally gotten the hang of it.
+So, decades later, Mary is still at it and “I think I’ve finally gotten the hang of it.
 I consider myself a wearable artist rather than a jewelry designer.
-I seldom make the same thing twice, although I will get hooked on something I can’t quit until the itch is totally scratched (SERIOUS ART people refer to this as a series, I believe).
-Mask/Faces, dragged dots, windows, and lately it’s the “Botany Gone Bad” pod series and color pencil on copper.
+I seldom make the same thing twice, although I will get hooked on something I can’t quit until the itch is totally scratched (SERIOUS ART people refer to this as a series: mask/faces, dragged dots, windows, and lately it’s the “Botany Gone Bad” pod series and colored pencil on copper.”